 Our innovative MS/MPH dual-degree curriculum is designed to prepare you for leadership positions in healthcare and public healthcare policy.
 This focused study allows for completion of the dual MS/MPH programs in three years of full-time study instead of four while building interprofessional teams and networking opportunities.
-As a graduate, you are eligible to sit for national certification exams related to advanced practice role and population-focus.
+As a graduate, you are eligible to sit for national certification exams related to advanced practice and population-focused roles.

-- Nine core courses which cover core public health competencies and provide a foundation for further coursework in the student's chosen concentration
+- 10 core courses, including four 0-credit courses, which cover core public health competencies and provide a foundation for further coursework;

-- An integrative seminar, which is an interdisciplinary seminar series taken over the period of the student's enrollment, providing the opportunity to integrate key global public health concepts and theories developed throughout the program
+- An integrative learning experience seminar, which is taken in the student's final semester, providing the opportunity to integrate key global public health concepts and theories developed throughout the program.

 - Must have a BS in nursing or BS in a non-nursing field together with an associate's degree in nursing